github/ossar-action/README.md

 # More Information

-Please see the [wiki tab](https://github.com/github/ossar-action/wiki) for more information and the [Frequently Asked Questions (FAQ)](https://github.com/github/ossar-action/wiki/FAQ).
+Please see the [wiki tab](https://github.com/github/ossar-action/wiki) for more information and the [Frequently Asked Questions (FAQ)](https://github.com/github/ossar-action/wiki/FAQ) page.

 # Report Issues